surprisehighway/MailChimp-Subscribe-Profile-Edit/README.md

-## Mailchimp Subscribe Profile:Edit Edition
+## MailChimp Subscribe Profile:Edit Edition

 This version of Mailchimp Subscribe only works with Profile:Edit installed.
 This version of MailChimp Subscribe uses channel fields instead of member fields.
 Supports member registration, editing a profile, and members self validating via email.